 I thought it might be a good idea to talk more about Generative Conversations, and in particular, the Anatol Rapaport Intervention in Gottman Theory.
 This is another critically important contribution to couples therapy from Russia.
 But we ought to start with Anatol Rapaport.

-It is a bedrock intervention in the Gottman Method of Science-based Couples Therapy.
+It is a bedrock intervention in our science-based marriage retreats.